pdelobel/fibrosis/Readme.md

 It contains the following data:

 - start date of the analysis
-- Basic parameters of the rejection of the stains : Minimum size of the parts of cut : 5000 µm²
+- Basic parameters of the rejection of the stains: Minimum size of the parts of cut: 5000 µm²
-- minimum size of collagen parts : 50 µm²
+- minimum size of collagen parts: 50 µm²
-- minimum size of the fibrosis parts : 0 µm² (not use)
+- minimum size of the fibrosis parts: 0 µm² (not use)

 After this generals informations, we can found the image specific information as: